entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/03_ProjectTracking/03-Structuring_Milestones_for_Presentation.md

 ## Week 3 Assignment: Structuring Milestones for the March 10 Presentation

 ## Objective
-This week, you will **develop your project milestones** in preparation for your **March 10 presentation** to a **panel of professionaljurists**.
+This week, you will **develop your project milestones** in preparation for your **March 10 presentation** to a **panel of professional jurists**, who will evaluate your proposal and make suggestions.
 The goal is to **formally structure your project ideas, develop a clear set interrelated tasks, create clear documentation, and prepare for professional evaluation and feedback**.

 ---